richardhaslam/frackit/paper.md

 The design of ``Frackit`` is such that there is no predefined program flow, but instead, users should implement their own applications using the provided classes and functions.
 This allows for full customization of each step of the network generation.
-Besides this, in the case of available measurement data, one could skip the network generation process and use ``Frackit`` to compute the fragmentation of the measured data and to generate CAD files for subsequent meshing.
+Furthermore, in the case of available measurement data, one could skip the network generation process and use ``Frackit`` to compute the fragmentation of the measured data and to generate CAD files for subsequent meshing.
 The code is structured around three fundamental tasks involved in the generation of random